wallymathieu/assertfail/_posts/2016-04-12-Going-deeper-into-angular.md

 There is a lot of focus on [components](https://docs.angularjs.org/guide/component) in angular2.
 In earlier versions (prior to ng 1.5) you can achieve similar type of code by creating directives composed of template and controller.

-My guess is that angularjs will have a sort of stable position (but it's definatelly not hip anymore).
+My guess is that angularjs will have a sort of stable position (but it's definitely not hip anymore).